 Although splashes of color are eye-catching and vibrant, nothing says dreamy like a soft, muted wedding color palette of neutrals.
 Peaceful and classic, shades of beige, ivory, white, and the like repeatedly stand the test of time.
 And the best part about this natural and unfussy look?
 It can fit the mold of any wedding style, especially when you take advantage of the different textures you can play with.
-Rustic chic barn wedding?
-Go for burlap and lace.
 Garden soirée?
-Think hydrangeas and roses in quiet tones.
+Think garden roses and soft greenery.
 Elegant and sophisticated affair?
 Try metallics and gilded accents.
 Beach nuptials?
-Gauzy, carefree linens and straw accents are your choice.
+Gauzy, carefree linens and rattan accents are perfect.

 When it comes to narrowing down what your palette will look like, just remember that color choice can conjure up different moods.
 Even with neutrals, the darker end of the spectrum is more refined and stylish, while the lighter end is more playful and romantic.
 Either way, the resulting look is stunning.
 We can't get enough of these wedding themes decked out in everything from creamy fawn tones to snowy shades of white, and you won't either.